 IRV Empowering Disenfranchised Military & Overseas Voters

-Given the current conflicts in the Middle East, continued extensive deployment of American military personnel overseas is certain.
-When these young men and women want to have their voices heard in Washington, inconsistent absentee voting policies and flawed outreach will make the distance between the battlefield and the ballot box seem all the more insurmountable.
+Continued extensive deployment of American military personnel overseas is certain.
+When these brave men and women want to have their voices heard in Washington, inconsistent absentee voting policies and flawed outreach will make the distance between the battlefield and the ballot box seem all the more insurmountable.
 Other overseas voters face similar dilemmas.
 "Will my vote get counted?" is a question no American should have to ask no matter where they are in the world.

 Overseas voters receive two ballots: a standard ballot for the first election and a ranked choice ballot for the second election.
 The ranked ballot contains all the candidates from the first election, and voters rank them in order of preference, from first to last.
 Both ballots are returned before the first election, and the standard ballot is counted as usual.
 In the event of a runoff election or a general election, the ranked ballot is counted towards the highest ranked candidate who advances to the second round.